 2 gay Iraqi soldiers found love amid war -- then fled to the US

+2 gay Iraqi soldiers found love amid war.
+Then the death threats started

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.